webista/bc-validate/README.md

 ex.
 <input type="text" data-bcvalidate="email">

-//for multiple validations, attibutes should be separated by a pipe | (required and email) data-bcvalidate="email|required" ex.
+//for multiple validations, attributes should be separated by a pipe | (required and email) data-bcvalidate="email|required" ex.
 <input type="text" data-bcvalidate="email|required">